Sometimes it’s healthy to let go of other people’s opinions, and to operate with your own intuition and wisdom as your guide.

 Will the people in your life always support your decisions?
-No they likely won’t.
+No, they likely won’t.
 But you need to remember that life is not about justifying yourself — it’s about creating yourself.

 So make this your lifelong motto: “I respectfully do not care.”
 Say it to anyone who passes unfair judgment on something you strongly believe in or something that makes you who you are.
 People will inevitable judge you at some point anyway, and that’s OK.
 You affected their life; don’t let them affect yours.

-1. Choosing to put yourself first.
+1. Choose to put yourself first.

 During a television interview back when she was the First Lady, Michelle Obama was asked if she thought it was at all selfish that she openly admits to making herself her first priority.
 The First Lady smiled and replied, “No, not at all.
 It’s practical… a lot of times we just slip pretty low on our own priority list because we’re so busy caring for everyone else.
 And one of the things that I want to model for my children is investing in themselves as much as they invest in others.”
 Like her or not, that’s spot on advice if you ask me!
 There are only a few people in this world who will stay 100% true to you, and YOU should be one of them.
 Prioritize your own needs into your daily to-do’s.

-Truly, there is zero shame in expressing your authentic feelings.
+Bottom line: There is zero shame in expressing your authentic feelings.
 Those who are at times described as being “too emotional” or “complicated” are the very fabric of what keeps the dream alive for a more thoughtful, caring, humane world.
 Let your feelings, smiles, and tears shine a light in this world!

-4. Choosing to be unapologetically YOU.
+3. Choose to be unapologetically YOU.